-Yes, apples are good for bodybuilding.
-They are ideal to have before a workout since they provide fast-acting energy for optimal performance.
-Apples also contain nutrients like vitamin C, potassium, vitamin B6, and vitamin D, which are all essential micronutrients to have good health and muscle recovery.
+- Apples are good for bodybuilding since they provide fast-acting energy for optimal performance.
+Apples also contain nutrients like vitamin C, potassium, vitamin B6, and vitamin D, all essential for good health and muscle recovery.

 The calories found in an apple vary depending on its size.
 A small apple has approximately 85 kcal, while a large apple has 126 kcal.

-If you are in a bulking phase, the large size could probably help you increase your overall daily caloric intake.
-At the same time, a small one would be beneficial for someone in a cutting phase.
+The large size could increase your daily caloric intake in a bulking phase.
+At the same time, a small one would benefit someone in a cutting phase.

-To know the exact calories in an apple, you can weigh it using a food scale in combination with using a calorie-counting app (like MacroFactor).
+To know the exact calories in an apple, you can weigh it using a food scale and log your intake.

-Apples are a simple carb source, which means that they are easy to digest and provide fast energy to the body.
-It does not contain enough protein or fat to be a significant source.
+Apples are a simple carb source, meaning they are easy to digest and provide fast energy to the body.

-Its carb content could go from 22.8 g (a small apple) to 33.4 g for a large apple.
+An apple’s carb content could go from 22.8 g (a small one) to 33.4 g for a large one.
 This variety in sizes makes it easy to include in your daily macros.

-Apples are a good source of fiber since it has almost 6 grams, and this means that it provides more than 20% of the daily recommended value for fiber.
-Having a high fiber diet is beneficial for gut and heart health.
+Apples are a good fiber source since they have almost 6 grams––more than 20% of the daily recommended intake.
+Having a high-fiber diet is beneficial for gut and heart health.

 However, apples do not offer any of the other macronutrients.
-To balance it out, it is important to add a source of healthy fat (nut butter or avocado) and protein (eggs, cottage cheese, or protein powder) is essential for a balanced snack/meal.
+Adding healthy fat (nut butter or avocado) and protein (eggs, cottage cheese, or protein powder) is essential for a balanced snack/meal.

-Apples, being in the fruit family, are high in micronutrients.
-The most common nutrients found are vitamin C, potassium, vitamin B6, and vitamin K. They provide more than 5% of the daily recommended value.
+The most common nutrients in apples are vitamin C, potassium, vitamin B6, and vitamin K. An apple provides more than 5% of the daily recommended value for each.

-- Vitamin C: a potent antioxidant and boosts immune function.
+- Vitamin C: a potent antioxidant that boosts immune function.

 - Potassium: regulates fluid balance and muscle contraction.